 2.3 Visa application form (Download) (if the applicant does not have a valid visa to enter Thailand)

-2.5 Copy of Confirmation Letter with the stamp from MOPH (Letter of certification from the hospital in Thailand confirming the admission of the patient and arrangement of quarantine within the hospital for the period of at least 14 days (for the patient and their attendants))
+2.5 Copy of Confirmation Letter with the stamp from MOPH (Letter of certification from the hospital in Thailand confirming the admission of the patient and arrangement of quarantine within the hospital for the adequate period (for both the patient and their attendants))

 2.6 Copy of Affidavit of Support Letter with the stamp from MOPH (for family members)

 2.7 Medical insurance guaranteeing that the insurance company will cover a minimum of 100,000 USD (or equivalent in other currencies) of medical costs incurred by the applicant in Thailand, including medical costs in the event that the applicant contracts COVID-19 (The insurance must cover the entire duration of stay in Thailand)

 2.8 Proof of adequate finance to cover stay in Thailand (such as bank statement)